sje30/sharing-report/editorial-outline.md

 * Permanent URLs (eg. DOI, handle) for the final deposit of your software.

-* Include with your code a widely-used permission license such as MIT or BSD
+* Include with your code a [widely-used permissive license such as MIT or BSD](http://choosealicense.com/)

 * Use a version control system (such as git) to develop the code and include the version control database with the final deposition of the code.

-* When working code written by others, observe Daniel Kahneman's 'reproducibility etiquette' and have a discussion with the authors of the code to give them a chance to fix bugs or respond to issues you've identified before you make any public statements.
+* When working code with written by others, observe [Daniel Kahneman's 'reproducibility etiquette'](http://www.scribd.com/doc/225285909/Kahneman-Commentary) and have a discussion with the authors of the code to give them a chance to fix bugs or respond to issues you've identified before you make any public statements.

 # Pledge